tsoernes/zed/CONTEXT_TOOLS_STATUS.md

 ## Overview

-Two context management tools have been successfully implemented and integrated into Zed:
+One context management tool has been successfully implemented and integrated into Zed:

 1. **`list_history`** - List conversation history with stable indices
-2. **`call_context_tool`** - Meta-tool that can dynamically invoke other context tools

 ## Current Status